emanualjade/ejade.js/README.md

   console.log("Retina: " + bool);
 });
 ```
+#### Show and hide html elements with css classes based on device

-* SHOW FOR DEVICE CSS - Adding one of the following classes to an html element will make it visible for the specified device
+Adding one of the following classes to an html element will make it visible for the specified device

 ```
 //CSS